Food System Country Profile - Better understanding food systems at country level

 1. Consumer behavior

-What people choose to buy and to eat does not depend only on the food environment, it also reflects people’s taste and preference, their socio-economic characteristics (for instance their income or education level) as well as their cultural identities (“who they are”).
+What people choose to buy and eat does not depend only on the food environment.
+It also reflects people’s tastes and preferences, their socio-economic characteristics, such as income or education level, as well as their cultural identities (“who they are”).

 1. Food system outcomes

-Those outcomes can be grouped into four major categories: the environmental, nutrition and health, economic, and social impacts of food systems.
-Those different outcomes are generally characterized by trade-offs (meaning we can’t always maximize everything), and many of the key decisions that are made by policy makers need to account for those trade-offs to avoid unintended consequences.
+Food system outcomes can be grouped into four major categories: environmental, nutrition and health, economic, and social impacts.
+These outcomes are often shaped by trade-offs, meaning that not everything can always be maximized at the same time.
+Many key decisions made by policymakers need to account for these trade-offs to avoid unintended consequences.

 Access the tool